• Case-Based Roundtable

 SHOW MORE

-In a recent interview with Dermatology Times, Jonathan Silverberg, MD, PhD, MPH, professor of dermatology at George Washington University School of Medicine and Health Sciences, emphasizes the importance of accurately identifying the underlying etiology of chronic hand eczema (CHE).
+In a recent interview with Dermatology Times, Jonathan Silverberg, MD, PhD, MPH, associate professor of dermatology at George Washington University School of Medicine and Health Sciences, emphasizes the importance of accurately identifying the underlying etiology of chronic hand eczema (CHE).
 He noted that hand eczema can arise from a range of dermatological conditions, including irritant contact dermatitis, allergic contact dermatitis, and atopic dermatitis.
 Proper diagnosis is essential for effective treatment planning, and diagnostic tools such as patch testing can be especially helpful in distinguishing among these different causes.

-Despite this, clinicians often turn to a variety of topical agents in their therapeutic "toolbox."
+Despite this, clinicians often turn to a variety of topical agents in their therapeutic toolbox.
 This may include topical calcineurin inhibitors, which have long been used off-label for eczema management.
 Additionally, some newer topical treatments that have recently received approval for atopic dermatitis may be considered as options for patients with CHE.
-Nevertheless, Silverberg underscores that robust clinical data supporting the efficacy of these newer agents specifically for hand eczema is still lacking.
+Nevertheless, Silverberg underscores that robust clinical data supporting the efficacy of these newer agents specifically for hand eczema are still lacking.

-Silverberg, a co-chair of the Revolutionizing Atopic Dermatitis (RAD) conference this week, will be presenting on a number of topics, including new and upcoming therapies, managing itch, and more.
-He will be joined by co-chair Raj Chovatiya, MD, PhD, MSCI; Dermatology Times Editor in Chief Christopher Bunick, MD, PhD; Mona Shahriari, MD; and even more experts in the field.
-With presentations on everything from dose flexibility to late breaking research, there is sure to be something for everyone at RAD 2025.
+Silverberg, a cochair of the Revolutionizing Atopic Dermatitis (RAD) Conference this week, will be presenting on a number of topics, including new and upcoming therapies, managing itch, and more.
+He will be joined by cochair Raj Chovatiya, MD, PhD, MSCI; Dermatology Times Editor in Chief Christopher Bunick, MD, PhD; Mona Shahriari, MD; and even more experts in the field.
+With presentations on everything from dose flexibility to late-breaking research, there is sure to be something for everyone at RAD 2025.

 Want to hear more pearls and expert insights on AD?
-Join us at the annual Revolutionizing Atopic Dermatitis Conference this June in Nashville, TN.
+Join us at the annual Revolutionizing Atopic Dermatitis Conference this June in Nashville, Tennessee.
 Use code DT40 for 40% off your RAD 2025 registration.

 For more expert insights on the topic, check out our conference coverage page.
-To stay up-to-date with the latest dermatology news, sign up to receive our eNewsletters.
+To stay up to date with the latest dermatology news, sign up to receive our eNewsletters.

 Newsletter